Wednesday, April 25, 2018

 - deadly poison will not harm them: there are many things that poison life together in community.
 There is gossip which destroys the relationship between persons.
 The one who lives in the presence of God does not participate in these things and is able to not be disturbed by this terrible poison.

 - they cure the sick.
 Wherever there is a clear and lively knowledge of God’s presence, there is also a special care given to the excluded and marginalized, especially the sick.
 What can help cure is that the person feels accepted and loved.

 • Mark 16:19-20: Through the community, Jesus continues His mission.
 Jesus Himself, who lives in Palestine and accepts the poor of His time, revealing the love of the Father to them, continues to be alive in our midst in our community.
 Through us, He wants to continue His mission to reveal the Good News of God’s love to the poor.
 Even up to this time the resurrection takes place, and it impels us to sing: “Who will separate us from the love of Christ, who will separate us?”
 No power of this world is capable of neutralizing the force that comes from faith in the Resurrection (Rm 8:35-39).
 A community which wants to be a witness of the Resurrection should be a sign of life and should struggle against the forces of death in such a way that the world may be a favorable place for life.
 Above all, in parts of the world such as Latin America and the Middle East, where the life of people is in danger because of the system of death which has become common there, the communities should be a living proof of the hope which overcomes the world without fear of being happy!

 4) Personal questions

 • How do theses signs of God’s presence take place in my life?

-• Today, which are the signs of the presence of Jesus in our midst that convince persons the most?
+• What are the signs of the presence of Jesus in our midst that convince people the most today?

 5) Concluding Prayer